project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 **Example:** `./restore_postgres.sh postgresql_backup_UTC-2018-10-25-05-14-53.txt`

 > **Note** Remember to keep the backups safe in another directory as the temporary folder - **/tmp** - will be cleared periodically by the operating system.
-If **/tmp/postgresql-backup** is removed by the operating system, ensure you create another backup directory and place the backup file in it before restore operation.
+If **/tmp/postgresql-backup** is removed by the operating system, ensure you create **/tmp/postgresql-backup**  directory and place the backup file in it before restore operation.

 ### Backup Elastic Search